fastlane/fastlane/README.md

 Why should you have to remember complicated commands and parameters?

-Store your configuration in a text file to easily deploy from any computer.
+Store your configuration in a text file to easily take screenshots from any computer.

 ## Snapfile